ayufan-rock64/linux-build/kernel/README.md

 ## Next steps

-Now that you have a Kernel and initrd, combine them with the provided `make_and_copy_android_kernel_image.sh` script.
-This produces a kernel.img and copies it together with the compiled device tree to a target location.
-Both files are needed for booting.
-So put them on a partition which is readable by U-Boot.
-If you do not have that location yet, just use the current directory and create the files there.
+Now that you have a Kernel and initrd copy them together with the compiled device tree to a target location.
+You can use the `install_kernel.sh` script to do that for you.
+So put them on a partiion which is readable by U-Boot.
+If you do not have that location yet, just use "-" to put the files into `../build` folder to be picked up later.

 The tooling in simpleimage supports both mainline and BSP Kernel builds.

 To build a disk image now, go to the `simpleimage` folder.
-It automatically picks up the kernel.img and dtb from here.
+It automatically picks up the just generated files from `../build`.